mfelt/mfelt.github.io/front.md

 My team and I created a customer portal for our customers that allows them to have visibility of their support requests, account information, and history from within the Fishbowl software.

-We implemented a web-based support system called {% include link url="https://frontapp.com/" text="Front" %} that allowed connect all of the support requests with the My Fishbowl customer portal.
+We implemented a web-based support system called {% include link url="https://frontapp.com/" text="Front" %} that allowed us to connect all of the support requests with the My Fishbowl customer portal.

 ***Support Process Automation***